lsst-sqre/sqr-057/index.rst

    $ kubectl port-forward -n chronograf-restored service/chronograf-chronograf 8000:80

-Finally, export the lost dashboard from the restored Chronograf application at ``http://localhost:8000``.
+Finally, export the deleted dashboard from the restored Chronograf application at ``http://localhost:8000``.

 ..
 Do not include the document title (it's automatically added from metadata.yaml).